Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Or, you can use the cutout to operate a small 2/2 valve that will perform the same function, but putting that into the circuit will probably cost more in materials and frustration than buying the pressure switch and plumbing the compressor that way.

-Adjusting the unloader valve on a recip comp.
-75hp
+Adjusting the Unloader Valve on a Reciprocating Compressor 75hp

 One day I noticed that the compressor was running for too long to reach the stop pressure.